dekuNukem/RGBeeb/README.md

 I then ran power cables to connect all the rails together, 5V, GND, and -5V.

+If making your own, make sure the cable you use is thick enough to carry at least 2A of current, and double check for shorts between 5V and GND, and make sure the exposed conductor is not shorting on nearby traces and components.

 I also soldered the keyboard header on the back side.

 ![Alt text](photos/power.jpeg)